-- Each author may request up to $1,500 total per fiscal year.
+- Each applicant may request up to $1,500 total per fiscal year.
 This amount may be split across multiple applications so long as funds are available.

 - Funding will cover publication and processing fees only.
 Funds may not be used for reprints, color illustration fees, non-open access page charges, permissions fees, web hosting for self-archiving, or other expenses not directly related to open access fees.

 - For applicants who have not yet submitted for publication, requests will be conditionally approved awaiting official acceptance by the publisher.
 All conditional approvals will expire six months after notification.
 Applicants must provide a copy of the acceptance letter before the invoice is processed.

 - Fees are pro-rated for multi-authored articles.
 Co-authors from outside of Temple are not supported.
 If an article includes non-Temple authors, the APC will be divided equally among all authors and then the Temple authors’ portion will be funded.
 For example, if the APC is $2000, and there are four authors, two of whom are from Temple, the authors can apply for $1000 from the fund ($500 each).

 - Authors who receive support must include the following statement in their acknowledgements: Publication of this article was funded in part by the Temple University Libraries Open Access Publishing Fund.

 Download a copy of the application form here.